NicoGrassetto/citronetto/README.md

   Find a match on the server based on a mining of ID cards and messages + roles.
   Salary feature: For a given task a user / role gets money for as long as he is doing whatever he's supposed to do.
 Lottery system
+ A platform game linked to the server's database where each member logs in with his Discord account and gets to earn rewards.
+ Ad system on the server where in exchange of real money or server points one can make an announcement of his choice (Discord server, twitch, whatever...)
+ Ban word: .ban <word>
+add the word to the txt file
++ bad language detection system.
+ Online world where each person on the server gets to have his character in the online world.
+As actions are performed the characters move and do actions in the world.
+For instance whenever there is someone switching from one room to anot her the character will perform the same action in the world.
+ ⭐️  __Popularity Feature__:
+- Reactions to your message improve you popularity rate.
+- Tags improve your popularity rate.
+- Message rate after you sent a message improve your popularity rate.
+So basically analyse and detect when someone is the conversation / topic’s trigger.
+ Update for the online world -> Each person gets to buy stuff for his character like clothes and suchlike (also via Discord).
+After a while we can also implement a study system through the game itself.
+ Template modification: (more or less like on science and tech)

+- Welcome
+- Mission
+- Rules
+-library channel
+- information
+- arcade for external links
+ add a feature that allows the user to modify a message in the todo list.
+ **🍅 Pomodoro**
+.join: Whoever joins the pomo session will get notified whenever there's a break and will get a reward once the session is done.
 ## ❗️ Information
 ------------
 A command list and general documentation for Citronetto may be found using the `\help` command, and documentation for a specific command, e.g. `config`, may be found with `\help config`.